Written by the UPGUYS Editorial Team

 1- Prescription and Over-the-Counter Medications

-There are two popular FDA-approved medications that are used to treat male pattern baldness.
+There are a couple of popular FDA-approved medications that are used to treat male pattern baldness.
+Some are prescription medications, and some are over-the-counter.

 2- Hair Transplants